-You don't have to spend a lot on a NAS enclosure
+Looking for an affordable NAS enclosure?
+These are your best options.

 - Expensive

-If you're looking to build a robust media server with 4K transcoding, the DS220+ is the best two-bay option.

-5. Buffalo LinkStation 210 4TB: Best Integrated Solution
+5. Buffalo LinkStation 210 4TB: Best integrated solution

-The LinkStation 210 is an interesting choice if you're looking for an integrated solution that comes with hard drives built-in.
+The LinkStation 210 is an interesting choice if you're looking for an integrated solution with built-in hard drives.
 Like the WD My Cloud Home, the LinkStation 210 comes with an internal hard drive out of the box, and this time you get a 4TB option.
-Considering it costs less than a lot of options on this list, it's a great value.
+Considering it costs less than many options on this list, it's a great value.

 Like other enclosures on this list, you get the ability to automatically back up the data from all the devices on your home network, and the LinkStation 210 works great as a media server, letting you stream content over DLNA.
-The integrated solution makes it a particularly decent choice for users looking to get set up without having to manually add a hard drive.
+The integrated solution makes it a decent choice for users looking to get set up without manually adding a hard drive.

 There's also Gigabit Ethernet connectivity and a USB 2.0 port that lets you transfer data from a USB drive or external hard drive easily.